Shield Platform Encryption, Event Monitoring & Field Audit Trail

 | Standard fields | Name (First/Last), Email, Phone, Description, Address fields | Not all standard fields are encryptable |

-| Custom fields | Text, Text Area, Long Text Area, Email, Phone, URL, Date, Date/Time | Number and Currency supported in some editions |
+| Custom fields | Text, Text Area, Long Text Area, Email, Phone, URL, Date, Date/Time | Number and Currency are not supported for field-level encryption (they break aggregation, reporting, and roll-up summaries) |

 | Files & Attachments | Files, Attachments, Content | Entire body is encrypted |